 Lifestyle Changes to Prevent Stroke

-The annual incidence of stroke in the country has increased from 13 per 100,000 in 1969 to 145 per 100,000 in 2006.
+The annual incidence of stroke in the country ( United States) has increased from 13 per 100,000 in 1969 to 145 per 100,000 in 2006.
 The costs of acute care and managing these patients in long term are astounding.
 In another study, the overall DALYs (Disability Adjusted Life Years) lost due to stroke were 795.57 per 100,000 person years.
 This means that if 100,000 people were to live for one year, about 800 people will be disabled due to stroke and will not be able to go to work.

 As individuals, we should be aware of the healthy ways of living to prevent a stroke.
 In this article, I will discuss some of the lifestyle changes that we can adopt in order to decrease the risk of having a stroke and heart attack.

 - Do not smoke.
 Smoking is one of the strongest predisposing factors for stroke and heart attack.
 Passive smoking is harmful as well.
 Ideally, it’s best to not start smoking in the first place, but if you’re a current smoker, no matter what your age, quitting can be extremely beneficial.
 For example, if you quit smoking before the age of 50, you cut your risk of dying in the next 15 years in half compared to those who keep smoking.